Post

 4. Continuity

-I don’t know how long it will take for my posts to be read by many people and become popular.
-I’ve been planning for at least five years, and I’ll try to accumulate my knowledge on this blog for five years or more.
-If the direction of the blog becomes more defined over time, I would like to focus on writing more specific articles.
+I don’t know how long it will take for my posts to be read by a lot of people and become popular.
+I’m going to manage my blog for at least 10 years, and I’m going to keep trying to accumulate knowledge in the future.
+If the direction of my blog becomes clearer over time, I’d like to focus on writing more specific articles.

 This post is licensed under CC BY 4.0 by the author.